percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 Once a client and server have concluded a handshake that negotiated an EKTCipher, the server MUST provide to the client a key to be used when encrypting and decrypting EKTCiphertext values.
-EKT keys are sent in encrypted handshake records, using handshake type ekt\_key(TBD).
+EKTKeys are sent in encrypted handshake records, using handshake type ekt\_key(TBD).
 The body of the handshake message contains an EKTKey structure: